The Real Story on The Vietnam War and JFK’s Withdrawal Plans

 A Changing Situation in Vietnam

-One of the major factors which makes the question of whether JFK would have withdrawn from Vietnam is that JFK did not face the same situation that later faced LBJ.
+One of the major factors that raises the question of whether JFK would have withdrawn from Vietnam is that JFK did not face the same situation that later faced LBJ.
 After Diem’s removal/assassination, LBJ was faced with a deteriorating situation in Vietnam.

 This is explained in the following quotation.